u-blox/ubxlib/port/platform/README.md

 - Espressif [ESP-IDF](esp-idf) and [Arduino-ESP32](arduino): ESP32.
 - ST Microelectronics' [STM32Cube IDE](stm32cube): STM32F4.
 - Nordic [nRF5 SDK](nrf5sdk): NRF52.
-- [zephyr](zephyr): NRF52/NRF53, and also Linux/Posix for development/test purposes.
+- [zephyr](zephyr): we test NRF52/NRF53, and also Linux/Posix for development purposes, but any MCU that is supported by Zephyr should work transparently.
 - not really an MCU but [windows](windows) is supported for development/test purposes.

+In addition to the above, support is included for building certain frameworks as a `ubxlib` library under [PlatformIO](platformio).

 # Structure
 Each platform sub-directory includes the following items: